Emma Church, EMWPREP Coordinator

-Emma Burr is Data Officer for the East Midlands Widening Participation Research and Evaluation Partnership and has been in post for nearly two years, following a number of years working in corporate responsibility.
+Emma Burr is Data Officer for the East Midlands Widening Participation Research and Evaluation Partnership and has been in post for three years, following a number of years working in corporate responsibility.
 During this time Emma has developed a great understanding of widening participation.
-Emma assists on a range of monitoring, evaluation and research activities on behalf of our partners, including production of interim and end of year reports as well as being responsible for undertaking specific intervention evaluations utilising a range of quantitative and qualitative techniques.
+Emma assists on a range of monitoring, evaluation and research activities on behalf of our partners, as well as being responsible for undertaking specific intervention evaluations utilising a range of quantitative and qualitative techniques.
 Emma is also the key contact for all our database users.

 Camellia Hayes, EMWPREP Data Analyst